Gerak Khas (Malaysian Army unit): Camp Sri Iskandar

-Organisations
+Structure

 21st Special Service Group

-The great majority of Gerak Khas commandos are members of the 21st Special Service Group (21 SSG).
-The Malaysian Army's 21 SSG is a brigade-sized independent special operations unit that reports directly to the Chief of Army.
-There are three special forces combat units under 21 SSG, which are supported by numerous special forces support units.
-A Major General commands the 21st Special Service Group.
+The 21st Special Service Group (21 SSG; 21 Gerup Gerak Khas) serves as the primary command for the Gerak Khas commandos, with the majority of its personnel attached to this unit.
+As the special forces command of the Malaysian Army, 21 SSG operates as a brigade-sized special operations formation reporting directly to the Chief of Army.

+The group consists of three special forces regiments, each specialising in different aspects of unconventional warfare, and is supported by various special forces support units that enhance its operational capabilities.
+The 21st Special Service Group is commanded by a major general, reflecting its significance within the Malaysian Army's elite forces structure.

 Special Forces Directorate

 The Special Forces Directorate is a small group of around 20 personnel, tasked with planning and co-ordination of resources and equipment of 21st Special Service Group.
 The directorate also provides assistance during operational deployment of 21st Special Service Group units and formulate policy guidelines.
 The Cell also undertakes Planning and Intelligence tasks as well as Operational Research Section.

 Others

-Aside from the 21 SSG, some Gerak Khas commandos are assigned as instructors at the Special Warfare Training Centre, which is managed by the Malaysian Army Training and Doctrine Command.
-One company of Gerak Khas commandos was also assigned to the Malaysian Army Ready Battalion as a special operations element.
-Some Gerak Khas commandos were also attached to HANDAU (now known as PASKAU) as the RMAF Air Rescue Team in the 1980s.
+Apart from their primary role within the 21st Special Service Group (21 SSG), some Gerak Khas commandos serve as instructors at the Special Warfare Training Centre.
+This centre, now managed by the Malaysian Army Training and Doctrine Command (MyTRADOC), plays a crucial role in training special forces personnel.
+Additionally, a detachment of Gerak Khas commandos has been assigned to the Malaysian Army Ready Battalion, where they serve as a special operations element.

+During the 1980s, some Gerak Khas commandos were also attached to the Royal Malaysian Air Force (RMAF) under the Ground and Air Defence Force (HANDAU).
+Within HANDAU, they formed the RMAF Air Rescue Team, a combat search and rescue (CSAR) unit, as well as the RMAF Rapid Deployment Force (RDF), an air assault unit.
+These assignments showcased the versatility and adaptability of Gerak Khas, extending their expertise beyond the army.